-9. The English Baccalaureate
+10. The English Baccalaureate

-9.1.
+- 10.1.
 In previous years this measure has shown the proportion of pupils that have "achieved" the English baccalaureate.
 To qualify, pupils achieved a grade 5 or better in English Language and literature, and mathematics; Grade C or better in two sciences; a language (either modern or ancient) and an A-C in either history or geography.
-However, the measure has changed this year to show the average score that pupils achieve across this group of subjects
+However, the measure has changed this year to show the average score that pupils achieve across this group of subjects - 10.2.

-9.2.
 As a new measure there is no previous data against which to judge performance over time.
 In 2018, the average score for Hampshire schools is 4.11, which is above the National average score of 4.04.
 The local authority places at 5th position in the table of statistical neighbours, with the average score being in line with the average for the group.

-10. Attainment 8
+11. Attainment 8

-- 10.1.
+- 11.1.
 The calculation of A8 is complex, looking at pupils' average performance across eight subjects from a tightly defined set that includes an English, mathematics, three EBacc subjects and 3 other subjects.
-A8 is not a threshold measure. - 10.2.
-For reasons outlined above, A8 figures are not directly comparable with those from previous years - 10.3.
+A8 is not a threshold measure. - 11.2.
+For reasons outlined above, A8 figures are not directly comparable with those from previous years - 11.3.
 A8 has remained above the national average in Hampshire over the past three years

 Attainment 8 Hampshire National

 2016 50.8 50.1

 2017 46.9 46.4

-2018 47.0 46.5

-10.4.
+11.4.
 A8 has remained in line with our statistical neighbour average over the past three years, with the local authority being placed consistently in the top half of the table:

-Attainment 8 Hampshire Statistical neighbour average Hampshire rank
+Attainment 8 Hampshire Statistical neighbour Hampshire rank

+average

 2016 50.8 50.8 5

 2017 46.9 46.9 5

 2018 47.0 47.2 5

-10.5.
+11.5.
 The complexities associated with interpreting A8 are demonstrated by the three sets of GCSE results shown below: